 - Bald of Evil: Morlak, who has a Beard of Evil to boot.

 - Best Served Cold: Hamilton dies knowing that while the Enclave will kill him, Carlos Zota will eventually be killed by himself thanks to time travel.
 He likes this.

-- Composite Character: Marvel Comics #1000 reveals that Morlak, Hamilton and Zota were the Three Xs, a trio of characters from the early days of Timely, as well as the gentlemen Professor Horton first unveiled the Human Torch to.
+- Composite Character: Marvel Comics #1000 reveals that Morlak, Hamilton and Zota were the Three Xs, a trio of one-off characters from the early days of Timely, as well as the gentlemen from the Scientist Guild Professor Horton showed the Human Torch to.
 Hamilton, meanwhile, is also Blind Justice, a vigilante Hawkeye tussled with during his LA days.